RDA Darling Downs and South West Region

 |RDA Darling Downs and South West Region||2016||2011||Change|

-- A larger percentage of resident workers (Financial and Insurance Services) travelled to work by Car, as driver (74.0% compared to 52.4%)
+- A larger percentage of resident workers who travelled by car, as driver (74.0% compared to 52.4%)

-- A smaller percentage of resident workers (Financial and Insurance Services) travelled to work by Train (0.3% compared to 11.9%)
+- A smaller percentage of resident workers who travelled by train (0.3% compared to 11.9%)

-- A smaller percentage of resident workers (Financial and Insurance Services) travelled to work by Bus (0.5% compared to 8.1%)
+- A smaller percentage of resident workers who travelled by bus (0.5% compared to 8.1%)

-- A smaller percentage of resident workers (Financial and Insurance Services) travelled to work by Worked at home (4.8% compared to 9.3%)
+- A smaller percentage of resident workers who worked at home (4.8% compared to 9.3%)